-Traci Garland currently serves as the Interim Assistant Director of Facilities and Administration at the Institute for Contemporary Art.
+Traci Garland currently serves as the Interim Director of Administration and Interim Registrar at the Institute for Contemporary Art.
 She brings more than ten years of experience working in Richmond’s vibrant arts community and within the dynamic environment of a public research university — most recently as Gallery Coordinator for VCUarts’ Anderson Gallery.
 At the ICA, she is responsible for developing and implementing policies that will both ensure the safety of works on view and encourage visitors to have engaging and inspiring experiences.
 Additionally, Garland will provide critical operational and programmatic support to the ICA, and work to facilitate strong, strategic connections with VCU’s administrative units.

 Prior to working at the University, Garland completed VCU’s graduate art history program, while working as a lab manager and senior technician at two Richmond-based conservation studios.
 In 2008, she was also a technical conservation consultant for the Virginia State Capitol Building restoration project.
 At the Anderson Gallery, Garland had a diverse array of responsibilities, including oversight of the University’s collection; logistical coordination for temporary exhibitions; event management and visitor services; and human resource administration.